sfabbro/canfar.github.io/docs/batch_processing_en.md

 </div>

 Let's name the local script `myexec.bash`.
 We now have to choose a machine that will execute the transfered script.
-Let's assume a VM image is called `my_vm_image` has been created following the [tutorial]({{site.basepath}}/docs/tutorial).
-Now to execute the command `ls` we need the smallest possible resource flavour that can boot the `my_vm_image` VM, that is `c1-7.5gb-30`.
-Open your favorite editor, and write a job file `myjob.jdl`.
+Let's assume a VM image is called `my_vm_image` has been created following the [tutorial]({{site.basepath}}/docs/quick_start).
+Now to execute the command `ls` we need the smallest possible resource flavour that can boot the `my_vm_image` VM, that is `c2-7.5gb-80`.
+Open your favorite editor, and write a job file `myjob.sub`.

 A typical job will be like this: